-These markers in your DNA can tell a number of things as I have previously mentioned.
+These markers in your DNA can tell several things as I have previously mentioned.
 And they can also tell which region that your family came from.

-The sample of people chosen are native to their region as their families have lived there for hundreds of years.
-And that is why they are chosen, so that you can be compared against them to see if you are similar markers.
+The sample of people chosen is native to their region as their families have lived there for hundreds of years.
+And that is why they are chosen so that you can be compared against them to see if you are similar markers.

 Finding Your Distant Cousins!

-Well it did happen and the help that I got from them was immense.
-They were able to tell me not only about our common ancestors but also about their family tree and their branches, to which I was also interested in.
+Well, it did happen and the help that I got from them was immense.
+They were able to tell me not only about our common ancestors but also about their family tree and their branches, which I was also interested in.

 Connected only with cousins!